jasondown/100-days-of-code/log.md

 - Finished chapter 1: 256 Shades of Gray.
 - Project is to create a classifier (digit recognizer).
 - Refactored F# solution to accept different distance functions.
-- Created a Euclidean distance function which improve to **94.40% accuracy!**
+- Created a Euclidean distance function which improved the evaluator to **94.40% accuracy!**
 - Created a C# functional style classifier to accept a Func<int[], int[], int> delegate for the distance function.
-- The book didn't hook up this new C# functional classifier, so I figured that one out myself.
+- The book didn't hook up this new C# functional classifier, so I had to figure that out myself.
+I feel it was only halfway to functional style programming.
+More could be done, but I'd like to move on to chapter 2.
-- Also used the new C#7 local function feature instead of a Func delegate with the classifier.
+- Used the new C#7 local function feature instead of a Func delegate with the new classifier.

 **Link to work**: [GitHub](https://github.com/jasondown/MachineLearningDotNet)